xaf-scality/zenko_scripts/README.md

 bucket_destruction.py:  removes all versions, delete markers and unfinished
                         MPUs from a bucket.
-There's a script in S3Utils that handles this now but I like mine better since it's not nodejs requiring a bunch of 'npm installs' :-)
+There's a script in S3Utils that handles this but a python tool seems like a good idea

 crr_failure_trigger.py: This will send a mail to a configured address when
                         there are multiple permanenet CRR failures to a